Together, let’s change the lives of patients with PAD

 Love Your Limbs™ is raising awareness about PAD

-Together, let’s change the lives of PAD patients
+Together, let’s change the lives of patients with PAD

 Our growing community of physicians is dedicated to raising awareness and improving how we diagnose and treat PAD.
 With your help, we can make a significant impact on your patients’ lives.